jacobian/djangobook.com/chapter02.rst

 .. admonition:: Django and Python 3.0

-    At the time of writing, Python 3.0 had been released, but Django didn't yet support it.
-Python 3.0 introduced a substantial number of backwards-incompatible changes to the language itself, and, as a result, we expect most major Python libraries and frameworks, including Django, will take a few years to catch up.
+    At the time of writing, Python 3.0 had been released, but Django only supported it experimentally.
+Python 3.0 introduced a substantial number of backwards-incompatible changes to the language itself, and, as a result, many major Python libraries and frameworks, including Django, had not yet caught up.
+Python 3.0 support is expected in Django version 1.5.

-    If you're new to Python and are wondering whether to learn Python 2.x or Python 3.x, our advice is to stick with Python 2.x.

 Installation
 ------------